 Erase Hem Lines

-To get rid of the tiny holes left along a seam or hemline when a garment is altered, moisten a white cloth with white distilled vinegar, place it under the fabric and press.
-Select the correct ironing temperature and use a pressing cloth on top of the fabric to prevent scorching.
+To get rid of the tiny holes left along a seam or hemline when a garment is altered, moisten a white cloth with distilled white vinegar, place it under the fabric, and press.
+Select the correct ironing temperature, and use a pressing cloth on top of the fabric to prevent scorching.

 Keep Dark Clothing Dark

 09 of 10

 Clean Your Iron

 Mineral deposits can clog an iron's steam vents and spray nozzles.
-To remove those deposits, fill the water chamber with a solution of equal parts white distilled vinegar and distilled water.
-Set the iron in an upright position on a heatproof surface and let it steam for about five minutes.
+To clean an iron and remove those deposits, fill the water chamber with a solution of equal parts distilled white vinegar and distilled water.
+Set the iron in an upright position on a heatproof surface, and let it steam for about five minutes.

 When the iron is cool, rinse the tank with distilled water.
 Refill the iron and shake water through the vents onto an old cloth.
 Finally, iron an old cloth for several minutes to expel any residue before moving on to ironing wearable garments.